etorreborre/registry/doc/registry.md

 #### A small example

-Let's use a `Registry` to deal with the "encoders" example given in the [motivation](./motivation.md) section.
+Let's use a `registry` to deal with the "encoders" example given in the [motivation](./motivation.md) section.
 We need first to introduce the type of encoders, `Encoder`:

 ```haskell
 data Encoder a = Encoder { encode :: a -> JSON }